miroslaw-zieba/secure-query-handler/README.md

    require_once 'path/to/Query.php';
    ```

 ## Complex Query Examples

 Here are several advanced examples showcasing the flexibility and capabilities of `SecureQueryHandler`:

-### Example 1: Basic Query (Using Default Database)
+### Basic Query with Default Database
-This example demonstrates a simple `SELECT` query using the default database.
+A simple `SELECT` query using the default database configuration.

 ```php
 require_once 'Query.php';